 Self-paced course includes:

-- 9 hours of educational content
+- 9 hours of learning content

 - Interactive eLearning modules with narration